AmphiBee/pollen-documentation/post-types.md

 ];
 ```

+## Using the PostType Class

-Instead of using the configuration file to define post types, you can also use the fluent PostType class.
-This method is more readable and provides an object-oriented approach to declaratively set post types in a "fluent" manner.
+Instead of using the configuration file, you can also use the fluent PostType class.
+This approach is more readable and provides an object-oriented method to declaratively set post types.

-Each method has been designed to be easy to write and interpret.
-They are based on the naming conventions of WordPress content type parameters and the Extended CPT package.
-Additional methods have been introduced to enhance the understanding of their role.
+Each method has been designed to be easy to write and understand, based on the naming conventions of WordPress parameters and the Extended CPT package.
+Additional methods have been introduced to enhance clarity.

 Here's an example: